 GIGs fund time-sensitive proposals that fall out of the regular cycle for CGII Grants (Center Grants and G-PODs).
 Proposals that can be submitted to meet an upcoming CGII deadline, or reasonably could have been submitted for a past deadline are not eligible.
 Proposals will be evaluated by members of the CGII grants committee.

-The submission proposal is in two steps: (1) send an email to Brian Owensby (bpo3a) explaining the need for out-of-cylce consideration; (2) submit a proposal to Tim Troy (tmt8w).
+The submission proposal is in two steps: (1) send an email to Brian Owensby (bpo3a) explaining the need for out-of-cylce consideration; (2) proposals should be submitted to Tim Troy (tmt8w) as a single PDF via email.
+Please title your application as follows: "last name, first name_GIG_Fall/Spring Year."

 Award Cycle: Rolling